Want to learn the basics about Judaism?

-Judaism is the religion commonly linked to Jewish people.
-It is based on the principles contained in the Hebrew Bible, the Tanakh, which are expanded and explained in the Talmud.
+Judaism is based on the principles contained in the Hebrew Bible, the Tanakh, which are expanded and explained in the Talmud.

 In 2007, the world Jewish population was of 13.2 million, 41 percent of which reside in Israel, whilst the remaining is spread around the world (the diaspora).